Aqueous foams in microgravity, measuring bubble sizes: Image analysis

 The two previous subsections describe different methods used to analyze images of the surface bubbles.
-While both methods make accurate measurements the ``manual" elliptical fitting is very time consuming and the ``automatic" circular fits work best for high liquid fraction foams; for both cases some bubbles are not well described by one single convex shape.
-We want a process that is both automated and takes into account the irregular shapes of the bubbles.
-To do this we turn to machine learning.
-The algorithm itself is beyond the scope of this paper and it was not used outside this subsection for any other analysis.
-Here we demonstrate that the algorithm works by showing it finds distributions of bubble sizes that are accurate when compared to bubble areas identified by hand.
-Additionally, the algorithm works across various liquid fractions by choosing sets of images from foams using with either a 25\% or 40\% liquid fraction.
+While both methods make accurate measurements the ``manual" elliptical fitting is time consuming and the ``automatic" circular fits work best for high liquid fraction foams; for both cases some bubbles are not well described by one single convex shape.
+To bypass these issues we turn to a machine learning algorithm for image segmentation called Bellybutton [https://pypi.org/project/bellybuttonseg/] \DJD{that is capable of handling a multiplicity of non-circular / non-ellipsoidal bubble shapes at any liquid fraction.} This algorithm uses a convolutional neural network trained on pixel-by-pixel inside vs outside classification of hand-segmented images; further details of the algorithm itself are beyond the scope of this paper.
+We do not use Bellybutton for any other analysis beyond the next subsection, where \DJD{we compare it with the other methods in order to judge the validity of all three approaches.}

-To generate output for the machine learning algorithm we train it on images where each pixel is determined by hand to be either in or out of a bubble; these pixels are chosen using a semi-transparent brush tool, and so we call bubbles identified via this method ``painted".
-Fig.\ref{fig:compare_realizations}(b) shows an example of an image used in the training set.
-For the 25\% liquid fraction foams there are 4 training images which are from $t=\{66,3604,25063,46542 \}$~s and for the 40\% liquid fraction foams there are 3 training images where the times are from $t=\{18974,150251,657892\}$~s; both sets of times are from after preparation.
+We train the algorithm on images where each pixel is determined by hand to be either inside or outside of a bubble.
+These pixels are chosen using a semi-transparent brush tool, and so we call bubbles identified via this method ``painted". \DJD{Note that such ``painting" represents yet a fourth image analysis method.} Fig.\ref{fig:compare_realizations}(b) shows an example of such a painted image.
+The machine learning algorithm works across various liquid fractions and it is independently trained on data from the 25\% and 40\% liquid fraction foams.
+We use 4 training images from the 25\% liquid fraction foam, $t=\{66,3604,25063,46542 \}$~s and 3 from 40\% liquid fraction, $t=\{18974,150251,657892\}$~s.
+Time is counted from preparation of the sample. \Anthony{Bellybutton will work regardless of liquid fraction but needs to be trained separately because of systematic changes in bubble features versus foam wetness.}